seattleflu/lab-result-reports/README.md

 repository; the `fill-template` and `scan/report-en.tex` above refer to those "baked into" image.

-If you're using the image during development of the templates or code, make sure to run `make` after every change to update the image.
-You can also overlay your local, active source dir into the container at `/src`:
+If you're using the image during development of the templates or code, be sure to rebuild the image locally (see below) after every change you make.
+Alternatively, you can overlay your local, active source dir into the container at `/src`:

     docker run --rm -v $PWD:/src seattleflu/lab-result-reports fill-template …

+To build a new image locally:

+    make

 To push a new image build to Docker Hub: